benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 #### A. Administrative Costs

 As noted earlier, FISMA and its associated implementation guidance impose a significant administrative burden on agencies.
 For example, assume for a moment a federal agency would like to establish a simple blog for a newly announced short-term initiative.
-The blog would have the ability for agency staff members to post updates on the initiative on a regular basis, would provide members of the public with the opportunity to post comments, a fairly standard practice among similar websites.
-In the private sector, even a non-technical content creator or subject-matter expert could simply navigate to one of the many companies that provide blog hosting as a service, enter a purchase card number, and have an entire website standing in a matter of minutes.
+The blog would have the ability for agency staff members to post updates on the initiative on a regular basis, would provide members of the public with the opportunity to post comments, a fairly standard practice among similar sites.
+In the private sector, even a non-technical content creator or subject-matter expert could simply navigate to one of the many companies that provide blog hosting as a service, enter a purchase card number, and have an entire site standing in a matter of minutes.
 In the public sector however, such is not the case.

-The program office initiating the request would have to contact the chief security officer to begin the FIPS-199 mandated process of determining the FISMA risk level, which in this hypothetical, after some work, we can assume will be low given the non-essential nature of the website.
+The program office initiating the request would have to contact the chief security officer to begin the FIPS-199 mandated process of determining the FISMA risk level, which in this hypothetical, after some work, we can assume will be low given the non-essential nature of the site.
 Next, the software and the facilities that host it will be required to undergo a C&A process, even if another agencies has already done the same.
 This process may require a significant investment of time, if for example, the hosting company has not previously undergone an evasive third-party security audit, and may even require the agency to host the software within its own datacenter (thus adding to the overall cost), if the hosting company, presumably a small technology startup, is unwilling to do so.
-Once a primary datacenter and application is certified, COOP may also require a fallback, parallel website be concurrently established on a separate system (potentially doubling the cost imposed).
+Once a primary datacenter and application is certified, COOP may also require a fallback, parallel site be concurrently established on a separate system (potentially doubling the cost imposed).

 Once technical requirements are met, significant legal requirements must be met as well.
-If, as in this hypothetical, the agency wishes to allow citizens who provide their name the opportunity to respond to each post (much like Facebook or most blogs on the Internet today), the agency will most likely be required to conduct a PIA, including the 30 and 60 day comment periods, receive OMB approval for the information collection under the PRA, and publish a SORN if comments are to be retrieved by the commenters name as is generally the case with blogs.
+If, as in this hypothetical, the agency wishes to allow citizens who provide their name the opportunity to respond to each post (much like Facebook or most blogs on the internet today), the agency will most likely be required to conduct a PIA, including the 30 and 60 day comment periods, receive OMB approval for the information collection under the PRA, and publish a SORN if comments are to be retrieved by the commenters name as is generally the case with blogs.

 Finally, the agency must establish a formal security plan and administrative controls.
 The security plan would outline rules of behavior, training, personnel controls, incident response, continuity of support, technical security, and if externally hosted as in the above example, an interconnection agreement with the third party hosting company.
 Last, the agency would have to design and fully implement SP 800 controls including management controls — security assessment and authorization, risk assessment, system and services acquisition, and program management; operational controls — personnel security, physical and environmental security, contingency planning, configuration management, maintenance, systems and information integrity, media protection, incident response, and awareness and training; and technical controls — identification and authorization, access control, audit and accountability, and system and communications protection.